Running Oduflow in Docker¶

 oduflow_data:

-After docker compose up -d, run initialization:
+After docker compose up -d, Oduflow initializes shared infrastructure automatically.

 Security Notes¶